-We primarily have financed our operations through the issuance of common stock, revenue generating activities, advances under the Privateer Holdings credit facility and recently through our sale of the notes.
+We primarily financed our operations through the issuance of common stock, revenue generating activities, and recently through our sale of the Convertible Notes.
 We believe that our existing cash will be sufficient to meet our working capital requirements.

 We manage our liquidity risk by preparing budgets and cash forecasts to ensure we have sufficient funds to meet obligations.
 In managing working capital, we may limit the amount of our cash needs by: selling inventory at wholesale rates, pursuing additional financing sources and managing the timing of capital expenditures.
 While we believe we have sufficient cash to meet working capital requirements in the short term, we may need additional sources of capital and/or financing, to meet planned growth requirements and to fund construction activities at our cultivation and processing facilities.